DeepSkyWorkflows/DeepSkyWorkflowScripts/README.md

 ## Installation

 The first step is to download the scripts.
-You can either clone this repository, or [download the zip](./piscripts.zip).
+You can either clone this repository, or [download the latest release](https://github.com/DeepSkyWorkflows/DeepSkyWorkflowScripts/releases).

 Once you have the scripts in a folder, for example, `DeepSkyWorkflows`, you can install with the following steps: